guilhermesimoes/omniauth-popup/README.md

 ## Code flow

-There are 5 steps involved:
+There are 6 steps involved:

+* application_helper.rb - A useful function that helps simplify the view.
+It adds a css class to be later used as a selector and adds some data attributes that determine the size of the popup.

 * application.html.erb - The user clicks some "Login with Social Provider" button.